Profila/Self-Sovereign-Identity/documentation/flows/1_Entity_Creation.md

 }
 ```

-Note that the api key will start with "user.*", "issuer.*" or "brand.*" depending on the type of entity.
+Note that the API key will start with "user.", "issuer.", or "brand." depending on the type of entity created.

 ## View Entity
-To verify that an entity is created use the `/view-entity/{id}` endpoint where `{id}` is the `entityId` returned in the previous step.
+To verify that an entity has been created, use the `/view-entity/{id}` endpoint where `{id}` is the `entityId` returned in the previous step.